 And brand authenticity is a great way to stand out, connect with your audience, solve their problems in a creative way, and have an aligned brand that you can fully own!

 But don’t worry too much, authentic branding does not have to be perfect from the first try.
-In fact, part of being authentic is showing that you are trying and doing your best for your customers, employees, and other stakeholders.
+In fact, part of being authentic is showing that you are trying and doing your best for your clients, customers, employees, and other stakeholders.